-Resource type Exclusion criteria Approach Sources and frequency of the update Coal Companies that derive 15% or more of their revenue from thermal coal Mining companies that extract more than 20 million tonnes of coal per year Mining companies developing or planning to develop new coal mining projects as listed by the GCEL database Power generation companies that have 15% or more of coal share of power production Power generation companies with more than 10 GW of installed coal-based capacities Power generation companies developing or planning to expand coal power generation capacity as listed by the GCEL database Coal industry partners (e.g., equipment suppliers or infrastructure players, such as dedicated port terminals or railways) developing significant new coal assets as listed by the GCEL database For coal, affiliates 24 of excluded companies may also be excluded if they act as the securities issuance entity.
-For all exclusion criteria, we rely on external providers to prepare initial lists of issuers in scope, namely Urgewald 25 Global Coal Exit List (GCEL) and Global Oil & Gas Exit List (GOGAL) using the thresholds and the value chain (i.e., all components of the value chain for coal, and upstream activities for oil & gas) defined in these databases.
-The exclusion lists are then reviewed qualitatively and discussed within our responsible investment governance committees on a regular basis.
-These exclusion criteria are applied Oil sands Shale and tight oil & gas Companies that derive 5% or more of their production from oil sands or that produce more than 5% of the total global oil sands production Pipelines companies that derive 20% or more of their revenue from oil sands transportation Companies that derive 30% or more of their production from shale and tight reservoirs and that produce less than 100kboepd of shale and tight oil & gas For Shale, the Arctic and Oil sands, affiliates of excluded companies to our existing investments and any future investments.
-AXA IM may consider exceptions to these exclusion rules for issuers that have defined robust transition plans 26 or which do not operate in the fossil fuels sector 27 .
-Arctic - Companies that derive 10% or more of their production from fields located in the Arctic as defined by the Arctic Monitoring & Assessment Programme (AMAP) or that produce more than 5% of the total Arctic production; Norwegian operations are not included are also excluded.
-The exclusion lists are updated on a yearly basis unless a specific event requires an intermediate revision 28 or a delay in the publication of data requires to postpone the update.
+Resource type Exclusion criteria Approach to affiliates Sources, qualitative review process and frequency of the update Coal Companies that derive 15% or more of their revenues from thermal coal Mining companies that extract more than 20 million tonnes of coal per year Mining companies developing or planning to develop new coal mining projects as listed by the GCEL database Power generation companies that have 15% or more of coal share of power production Power generation companies with more than 10 GW of installed coal-based capacities Power generation companies developing or planning to expand coal power generation capacity as listed by the GCEL database Coal industry partners (e.g., equipment suppliers or infrastructure players, such as dedicated port For coal, affiliates of excluded companies may also be excluded if they act as the securities issuance entity.
+For all exclusion criteria, we rely on external providers to prepare initial lists of issuers in scope, namely Urgewald Global Coal Exit List (GCEL) and Global Oil & Gas Exit List (GOGAL) using the thresholds and the value chain (i.e., all components of the value chain for coal, and upstream activities for oil & gas) defined in these databases.
+The exclusion lists are then reviewed qualitatively and discussed within our responsible investment (RI) governance committees on a regular basis, and updated on a yearly basis,